 In mid-August 1985 I was in Chicago doing some public relations work for the upcoming Chicago Marathon.
 Calling home that Tuesday I learned that my younger brother Marek was back in St. Louis for a rare visit from Seattle where he and his wife were students at the University of Washington and parents of two growing children.
 Since I lived on the opposite coast in Boston, our nuclear family of five – Mom, Pop and we three kids – hadn’t been all together in perhaps ten years.
 Only our older sister Teresa still called St. Louis home.

 Upon hearing of Marek’s visit, I hopped the short flight to Lambert St. Louis airport out of O’Hare.
-Charlie Moseley picked me up, and the next morning we spun six miles beneath us around Forest Park.
+My old friend Charlie Moseley picked me up, and the next morning we spun six miles beneath us around Forest Park.
 Later that afternoon I tagged on an extra four miles at speed through Tower Grove Park in my parent’s neighborhood on the city’s near south side.

-That night our little family headed, where else, but to Duff’s for our reunion dinner.
+Later that night our little family headed, where else, but to Duff’s for our reunion dinner.

 As always, Nancy greeted us at the door before handing us over to Charlie at his altar of wood where we waited for our table to clear in the main dining room.
 While we sipped and laughed, Charlie hummed background while working the spigots and pulls.
 Then, after a few ‘welcome home’s’ from Karen, Tim and other long-time staffers not used to seeing us outside the Christmas holidays, Pop leaned in from two stools over.